The Day of the Doctor: Ratings

 Overnight figures revealed that the episode had a total of 10.18 million viewers for the live broadcast in the United Kingdom.
 When time-shifted viewers were taken into account, the figure rose to a total of 12.8 million viewers, which makes it the highest rating since "The Next Doctor" (2008), which had a total of 13.1 million viewers.
-For the week, it was the number one most-watched series on British television, a feat only two other Doctor Who episodes had ever achieved.
+For the week, it was the number one most-watched series on British television, a feat only three other Doctor Who episodes had ever achieved.
 The box office takings for the cinema screenings totalled £1.7m, which placed it at number three in the UK film chart for the week, behind The Hunger Games: Catching Fire and Gravity.
 In addition, "The Day of the Doctor" became the most requested show within 24 hours on BBC iPlayer with 1.27 million requests, which rose to 2.9 million by 3 December 2013.
 It was named the most-watched drama of 2013 based on the final viewing figures.
 It received an Appreciation Index of 88.

-The live simulcast on BBC America had a total audience of 2.4 million viewers, briefly becoming the largest audience in the channel's history, until the broadcast of "The Time of the Doctor" just over a month later.
+The live simulcast on BBC America had a total audience of 2.4 million viewers, briefly becoming the largest audience in the channel's history, until the broadcast of "The Time of the Doctor".

 Worldwide, cinema screenings brought $10.2 million at the box office.
 The cinema screenings in the USA, on a total of 660 screens nationwide, took a total of US$4.8m (approx £3m) at the box office.
 The special had a total of 1.95 million viewers for its two broadcasts in Australia, with 590,000 watching the live broadcast on ABC1, and another 1.36 million watching the repeat at 7:30pm, while the cinema box office takings totalled AU$1.54m, putting it at number three in the Australian film chart.
 In addition, the episode received 51,000 plays on the online ABC iview in a single day.
 A total of 42,000 viewers watched the simultaneous screening in New Zealand, with a total of 177,510 viewers watching the 8.30pm repeat, which was Prime's highest rating show for the day.
 The figure includes live and timeshifted viewers.
 This means there was a total of 219,510 viewers for all screenings.
 A total of 1.7 million viewers watched the two broadcasts on Canadian channel Space, making it the most watched entertainment programme in Canada on the day, with the 1.1m watching the live broadcast at 2.50pm EST being the channel's largest ever audience.

 Social analytics website SecondSync revealed that Doctor Who generated almost 500,000 tweets on Twitter during its broadcast, with the peak number of tweets occurring at the beginning of the broadcast, at 12,939 tweets per minute.